EBRD to give bulk of migrant funding to Turkey, Jordan

 "What we have identified in south eastern Turkey is a number of municipalities that have very large refugee numbers.
 They are strained and there is a similar situation in northern Jordan," Lankes, the development bank's acting chief economist, said.

 "There is a range of things we can do.
-We can support municiple services, water supply, urban transport for example because they have twice the number of users now," he said.
+We can support municipal services, water supply, urban transport for example because they have twice the number of users now," he said.

 The EBRD might also send funds to Lebanon if, as expected, it becomes an EBRD recipient country next year.